zpschang/zpschang.github.io/_pages/about.md

 ## Short Bio

-I'm a researcher in the Machine Learning Group at Microsoft Research (Asia), currently leading the project of RL for autonomous game agent at Microsoft Research in collaboration with XBox team.
+I'm now a researcher at Machine Learning Group, Microsoft Research (Asia) under [Li Zhao](https://www.microsoft.com/en-us/research/people/lizo/)'s group.
 My current research interests include reinforcement learning and foundation models for embodied AI.
+I'm also responsible for the project of RL for autonomous game agent at Microsoft Research in collaboration with XBox team.

 ## Publications